Datum: 4 oktober 2024

 How can textile art and crafts help restore the health of our planet?
 What role do biodesign and innovative textile practices play in promoting sustainability?
 Can we move beyond the symbolic in art to design systems of real change while remaining within the realm of aesthetics?
 How can we rethink our relationship with discarded materials and environmental responsibility?

-In this breakfast seminar, arranged by Konstnärernas Riksorganisation and Statens konstråd, we will delve into the intersection of textile art, craft, and environmental science, featuring artists and researchers whose work demonstrates the potential of textile practices to contribute to planetary health.
+In this breakfast seminar, arranged by Konstnärernas Riksorganisation and Statens konstråd, we delved into the intersection of textile art, craft, and environmental science, featuring artists and researchers whose work demonstrates the potential of textile practices to contribute to planetary health.

-Leif Holmstrand, a multi-disciplinary artist, musician, and writer, will offer a provocative take on cultural and ecological implications of waste.
+Leif Holmstrand, a multi-disciplinary artist, musician, and writer, offered a provocative take on cultural and ecological implications of waste.
 His performance-based practice investigates the entanglement of garbage, queerness, and history, inviting us to rethink our relationship with discarded materials.

-The seminar is organised by the Artists' Association of Sweden (Konstnärernas Riksorganisation) and the Public Art Agency Sweden (Statens konstråd) as part of Stockholm Craft Week.
+The seminar was organised by the Artists' Association of Sweden (Konstnärernas Riksorganisation) and the Public Art Agency Sweden (Statens konstråd) as part of Stockholm Craft Week.

 Rewilding Textiles: Design for Planetary Health